 I didn’t notice I was smiling like a fool until Ash waved a hand in front of my face and said “Earth to Liza.”

 I chuckled and stood up.
-We had 20 minutes until school started.
+We had 20 minutes until school started and they both looked ready to leave.

-Asher grabbed my hand and led me outside.
+Asher took my hand in his and led me through the house.

 “Who’s that?”
 I whispered to Asher.